TimOliver/TOCropViewController/ISSUE_TEMPLATE.md

 What are the steps needed to reproduce this issue?
 If this bug was caused by a specific image, please post it here.

-## Hardware / Software

-On which version of iOS, and what sort of device did you experience this bug?